Itea-Lab/RP5-Home-Server/README.md

 Here’s how you can do it:
 1) First, go to https://tailscale.com/ and create an account > Sign up using Google / Github (choose your option)
 2) Install Tailscale client on your device from https://tailscale.com/download
-Once complete, Tailscale icon should appear in your system tray > Right-click the icon > Log in using credentials you used to create the account
+Once complete, Tailscale icon should appear in your system tray
+> Right-click the icon > Log in using credentials you used to create the account
-Tailscale will then ask you to authorize device to join you tailnet VPN > Click Connect > Then you will be able to view your device on Machines dashboard.
+Tailscale will then ask you to authorize device to join you tailnet VPN
+> Click Connect > Then you will be able to view your device on Machines dashboard.
-3) If you have already enabled SSH on Raspberry Pi then move on to step 4.
+4) If you have already enabled SSH on Raspberry Pi, move on to step 4.
 If you have not, then follow these steps.
 Run `sudo raspi-config` to open Raspberry Pi Configuration Tool Interface
 > Select Interface Options > SSH > Yes > Ok
 4) To install Tailscale client on your Raspberry Pi, use: